FAQ

 ● To care for a new child, including a new adoption, foster care placement, or legal ward;

-● For reasons related to military service;
+● For reasons related to military service; and

 How much can an employee earn?